 As far as fit goes, you get three clear gel earpieces and a detachable ear hook.
 I found the hook necessary to achieve a secure fit, but you might be able to get away with just an earpiece.

 On the headset itself, you’ll find an on/off switch, a pair of small but accessible volume buttons, a mute button, and a micro USB port for the included charging cable.
-The volume buttons right behind the earpiece are
+The volume buttons right behind the earpiece are small, but responsive.
+The mute button is on the bottom of the boom.
+You can press it to easily mute or unmute calls, and enable it to connect to your phone’s voice assistant.

 In testing, we got 4 hours and 30 minutes of talk time, which is on the low side compared with the Explorer 500 (5 hours, 32 minutes) and the Voyager 5200 (5 hours, 16 minutes).
 If you opt for the charging case, it gives you an additional 10 hours of charge according to Plantronics.